decentraland/old-documentation/_posts/tutorials/2020-02-17-get-a-wallet.md

 You need to buy ETH from Coinbase or another exchange using normal fiat currency.

-- Copy your MetaMask address by clicking on your name account and adress
+- Copy your MetaMask address by clicking on your name account and address
 - Select `Copy Address to clipboard`
 - Go to Coinbase or another exchange
 - Click `Accounts` in your top navigation